 Examples of Thermal Control in the Medical Industry

-Imaging equipment, such as CT scanners, require extreme levels of temperature control.
+Imaging equipment, such as CT scanners, requires extreme levels of temperature control.
 The sensors and components in these systems provide better results when operating at uniform temperatures to adjacent components.
 Most sensors operate on a duty cycle as the angle and orientation with respect to the patient changes.
 In many cases, the mounting plate nor metallic heat spreader are able to maintain adequate temperature uniformity across its length.
 ACT has designed and implemented heat pipes in imaging devices to enhance thermal conductivity while passively controlling temperature across the contact surface of the sensors.
-This not only provides better cooling and consistent operating temperatures, but increases the image quality.
+This not only provides better cooling and consistent operating temperatures but increases the image quality.

 Read more about ACT’s collaboration with GE Healthcare on CT Imaging Equipment

 Polymerise Chain Reaction (PCR) devices are used routinely in the medical industry to diagnose various imperfections within blood samples.
 These devices were used significantly during the COVID-19 pandemic to provide reliable testing and diagnosis.
-Thermal cycling is an important process in the operation of PCR and the transient responsiveness is a key feature.
+Thermal cycling is an important process in the operation of PCR and transient responsiveness is a key feature.
 Some of the most capable devices utilize specialized vapor chamber technology to achieve this rapid response.
 Vapor chambers can take point loads and rapidly spread the heat across a larger surface, allowing all sample wells of the PCR to rapidly cool or heat.

 Read more about ACT’s collaboration with Inheco on PCRs

 Sample containers have fairly unique thermal requirements based on the specimen being transferred or stored.
 In many cases, the containers must maintain an active coolant to control the temperature to the level of precision required.
-As the containers grow in size, the thermal challenge of maintaining temperature becomes more and more challenging, often exceeding the capabilities of off the shelf chillers and vapor compression systems.
+As the containers grow in size, the thermal challenge of maintaining temperature becomes more and more challenging, often exceeding the capabilities of off-the-shelf chillers and vapor compression systems.
 ACT’s expertise in designing active systems has supported our customers’ ability to meet some of the most challenging requirements in temperature control for this segment of the medical industry.

 Read more about ACT’s collaboration with Hamilton Storage